gilsonmneto/vuejs-sales-report/README.md

 Topics: VUEJS

-Application: Generating a report based on a http response
+Application: Generating a report based on a json file

 Step 1: